thii777/sidBackend/README.md

  I created a table of the description and price of products <br />
  that will use json to integrate with the frontend.

+ #### MVC

+ Model and controller creation for products

+ #### Uploads image

+ I decided to create a table just to save the ID of the images that will be stored on the server.
+ This will use multer to work with multipart/form-data and create a tmp to store as images.

  #### Technologies used

  - [docker](https://www.docker.com/)